AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 ### Project stories

 Pick one of your favorite coding projects.
-Write down answers to the following questions:
+Tell the story of that project by writing down answers to the following questions:
 * What does this project do?
 * Did you work on this project alone or with a team?
 If you worked with a team, what did you contribute?
 * What’s your favorite feature of this project?